Gurupreet/Gurupreet/README.md

 - 💬 Ask me about Android in general or Jetpack Compsoe.
 - 📫 How to reach me: [Twitter - @_gurupreet](https://twitter.com/_gurupreet)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: If I am not conding then I am playing basktball or PUBG
+- ⚡ Fun fact: If I am not coding then I am playing basktball or PUBG

 **Languages and Tools:**